mark-omarov/mark-omarov/README.md

 - 👨‍💻 I do independent consulting, contribute to open-source, consult as a Tech Lead at an international enterprise;
 - 👨‍🔧 Featured contributions: [pnpm](https://github.com/pnpm/pnpm), [defaang](https://github.com/ykdojo/defaang), [uapi-json](https://github.com/Travelport-Ukraine/uapi-json);
 - 📚 Learning Rust for fun, and would love to check out Go;
-- 🤷‍♂️ Besides software engineering, I'm interested in cybersecurity and computer networks;
+- 🤷‍♂️ Besides software engineering, I'm interested in cyber-security and computer networks;
 - ✍️ Have a few published articles;

 Want to see more public-only metrics?
 Check out at [Metrics Insights](https://metrics.lecoq.io/insights?user=mark-omarov)